mayaahorton/misc-scripts/README.md

 ## Cross-Matching
 General code for basic cross-matching, deduplication, and catalogue manipulation -- starting with basic CSV filtering and moving up to specific cases (TBD).
 Ultimately aiming to become suitable for a range of telescopes, frequencies and fields wherever necessary.

+## HPC

+Random things that seemed useful at the time.